Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Small in area, yet gifted with nature's splendor, Nepal has the towering mountains, the very highest of which is Mount Everest.
 People say Nepal is an ancient land of temples and huge markets, where people of different cultures used to stay like one family.
 Nepal will spellbind you with its magnificent beauty.
 And think of high mountains with snow on them, almost touching the clouds; of green valleys with rice fields, and green hills up and down, and rivers running any time they feel like singing their way in and out of the scenery.

-But wait, the good news is that there are many hidden gems and these secret paths have to be among the most serene and least travelled in Nepal.
+But wait, the good news is that there are many hidden gems, and these secret paths have to be among the most serene and least crowded trekking routes in Nepal.
 These special and remote area treks lead you into places where you might not see a single person for days, and are filled with crowded hikers.
 You walk past villages where children have never even witnessed a foreign visitor.
 The mountains are as beautiful, or perhaps more so, but you are allowed to enjoy this beauty in silence.

 The very allure of these trails is that you have to obtain special permission to visit them.
 Then some are just so remote that almost no one knows they exist.
 The best part?
 These are the routes to experience the real Nepal, not the touristy Nepal.
 There are ample numbers of less crowded, remote, and off-beaten treks in Nepal, to explore which set them apart from the crowded and spoiled trailhead away from the modernized world.